martinMr79/workflow-ca-social-media-client/README.md

 #### The following features must be automatically tested with unit tests:

-- The login function returns a valid token when provided with valid credentials
+- The login function returns a valid token when provided with valid credentials :heavy_check_mark:
 - The logout function clears the token from browser storage
-- The create item function creates a new item on the API
+- The create item function creates a new item on the API :heavy_check_mark:

 #### The following features must be automatically tested with end-to-end tests: